Christian Yelich Player Props: Brewers vs. Mariners

-On Monday, Christian Yelich (.233 batting average in his past 10 games, with a double, two home runs, four walks and five RBI) and the Milwaukee Brewers face the Seattle Mariners, whose starting pitcher will be Chris Flexen.
-First pitch is at 9:40 PM ET.
+The Milwaukee Brewers and Christian Yelich, who went 0-for-4 last time out, take on Logan Gilbert and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Padres.
+In his previous game he had a hitless showing (0-for-4) against the Mariners.

 Christian Yelich Game Info & Props vs. the Mariners